 The Arlo Pro 2 has a wealth of advanced settings that are a step above the competition.

 The one downside of all of this power and flexibility is that the Arlo app (iOS and Android) is a bit cluttered.
 It is definitely not the friendliest interface we’ve used, so be ready to put some time into figuring everything out.
 The live feed also cut out on us a couple times when viewing full screen, and didn’t always respond to changes made to the brightness slider.
 That said, these issues were intermittent and easily fixed simply by reloading the live feed.

-The Arlo Pro 2 also has Amazon Alexa and If This Than That (IFTTT) support for integration with other smart home devices, allowing you to view camera footage on an Amazon Echo Show or Amazon Fire-connected TV.
-Apple HomeKit and Google Home support are missing, but Arlo announced support for Google Assistant is coming soon, and that the Arlo Baby will support HomeKit, which suggests potential support in other Arlo cameras in the future.
-If you’re familiar with IFTTT, you could use that platform to make Arlo work with Google Home.
+The Arlo Pro 2 also has Google Assistant, Amazon Alexa and If This Than That (IFTTT) support for integration with other smart home devices, allowing you to view camera footage on an Amazon Echo Show or Amazon Fire-connected TV.
+Apple HomeKit is missing, but Arlo announced that the Arlo Baby will support HomeKit, which suggests potential support in other Arlo cameras in the future.

 From movies to TV shows and even YouTube unboxing videos, Full HD 1080p is about the minimum resolution we’ll accept for watching videos today.
 However, when it comes to security cameras, we have yet to truly be impressed by any that advertises “Full HD 1080p.”
 The Arlo Pro 2 is no different.